Qurbani / UdhiyaFollow the way of Prophet Ibrahim (PBUH) by performing Qurbani

-Pakistan, Nepal, Burma/Myanmar, Cameroon, Guinea, Benin, Burkina Faso, Ghana, Ivory Coast, Niger, Nigeria, Senegal, Togo, Gambia, Ethiopia, Somalia, Somaliland, Kenya, Sudan
+Pakistan, Nepal, Guinea, Senegal, Gambia, Ethiopia, Somalia, Somaliland, Kenya, Sudan

-Pakistan, Bangladesh, Yemen, Sierra Leone, Uganda, Tanzania, Kenya, Sudan, Somalia, Djibouti, Ethiopia, Zimbabwe
+Pakistan, Bangladesh, Yemen, Sierra Leone, Kenya, Sudan, Somalia, Ethiopia, Zimbabwe

 Important Qurbani Information

 - Cost of Qurbani includes the animal purchase, transportation, animal feed, butcher services, packaging, distribution and other operational costs.
-Since costs vary from location to location, remaining funds (if any), are utilized for Hidaya’s operational costs.
+Since costs vary from location to location, any remaining funds are utilized for Hidaya’s operational costs.

 - Hidaya will perform Qurbani on behalf of donors after all Eid prayers have been completed in the US.